Top 3 Tips for Viewing Smoky Mountain Wildlife

 2. When to Go

-Another factor you should consider for Smoky Mountain wildlife viewing is when to be out exploring.
-Since many animals are active at night, early in the morning as the sun is rising or at twilight right as the sun is going down is a great time of the day to look for wildlife.
-It is possible to see animals periodically throughout the day, but you’re more likely to see them during the time of the day when they are most active.
+Now that you know a few of the best places to see wildlife in the Smokies, another factor to consider for wildlife viewing is when you should be out exploring.
+Since many animals are active at night, early in the morning as the sun is rising, or at twilight right as the sun is going down, are all great times of day to look for wildlife.
+It is possible to see animals periodically throughout the day, regardless of the time of year you visit; however, you’re more likely to see them during the warmer months and the times mentioned when they are most active.

 3. What You Should Do and Not Do